Skip to content

 The coronavirus has been found to kill more than one in ten victims with heart disease and also to significantly weaken the hearts of other sufferers.

-This week, British health-tech company Ultromics and Mayo Clinic in the US will use AI software, EchoGo Core, to analyze echocardiograms of COVID-19 victims, for clues about how the virus affects the human cardiovascular system.
+This week, British health-tech company Ultromics and Mayo Clinic in the US will use AI software, EchoGo, to analyze echocardiograms of COVID-19 victims, for clues about how the virus affects the human cardiovascular system.

 Their findings will produce, for the first time, a map of the novel cardiac features of COVID-19 and help physicians rapidly triage and treat high-risk patients, potentially saving countless lives.